 - If your walls are in good condition and the paint is smooth, uniform, and a close match to your new color, priming might not be necessary.
 However, if the walls are discolored, have blemishes or stains, or are a darker color, priming is a must.

 - If you’re working with brand-new, unpainted wood, metal, or drywall, or you just removed wallpaper or other wall treatments, you should prime before putting down a new coat.

 - When in doubt, play it safe.
 Priming is a safe and relatively quick step that has real benefits for your paining project.

-Remember, if you have questions or need high quality painting supplies in Grand Rapids Michigan, please visit your local Godwin Plumbing & Hardware.
+Remember, if you have questions or need high quality painting supplies in Grand Rapids Michigan, please visit Godwin Hardware.
 We’d love to hear about your next project and get you the tools and paint you need for great, high quality, lasting results!